yoonlee78/2020_Spring_Workshop/Journal_Club/Chandrasekaran2017.md

 ### Chandrasekaran, A., Yadav, D., Chattopadhyay, P., Prabhu, V., & Parikh, D. (2017).
-It takes two to tango: Towards theory of ai's mind. arXiv preprint arXiv:1704.00717.<br>
+It takes two to tango: Towards theory of ai's mind.<br>

 Summary:
 - Human should learn AI’s theory of mind to collaborate with AI<br>